srosti/projects/flutter/cradlepoint_http/README.md

  Cradlepoint DNS Updater

-    A simple Flutter ap to update the DNS mode on Cradlepoint routers.
+    A simple Flutter app to update the DNS mode on Cradlepoint routers.
     I use this to switch from the auto DNS assigned by the ISP and OpenDNS to enable/disable youtube and games when the kids are supposed to be working with their online school.